smartclean/smartclean.github.io/docs/realsense_data_push.md

 This page describes how sensor data can be sent to your web service.

 ## How it works
-1. Given a valid URL to an available web service, we can allow data from our sensors to be sent in batches to this service.
+1. Given a valid URL to an available web service, we can enable data from any devices onboarded on our platform to be sent in batches to this service.

 2. Here, batch of data means a collection of data objects, where each object represents a data point.

 3. We recommend securing your web service with some form of authentication.